raimohanska/harmaja/README.md

 [*EventStream*](https://baconjs.github.io/api3/classes/eventstream.html) represents a stream of events that you can observe by calling its `forEach` method.
 In Bacon.js a *Bus* is an EventStream that allows you to `push` events to the stream as well as observe events.
 In Harmaja, buses are used for conveying distinct events from the UI to state reducers.

-[*Bus*](https://baconjs.github.io/api3/classes/bus.html) is an EventStream that allows you to [push](https://baconjs.github.io/api3/classes/bus.html#push) new events into it.
+[*Bus*](https://github.com/raimohanska/lonna/blob/master/src/bus.ts#L5) is an EventStream that allows you to [push](https://github.com/raimohanska/lonna/blob/master/src/bus.ts#L16) new events into it.
 It is used in Harmaja for defining events that originate from the UI.
 Typically, an `onClick` or similar handler function pushes a new value into a Bus.

-[*Atom*](https://github.com/raimohanska/harmaja/blob/master/src/atom.ts) is a Property that also allows mutation using the `set` methods.
-You can create an atom simply by `atom("hello")` and then use `atom.get` and `atom.set` for viewing and mutating its value.
+[*Atom*](https://github.com/raimohanska/lonna/blob/master/src/abstractions.ts#L217) is a Property that also allows mutation using the `set` methods.
+You can create an atom simply by `atom("hello")` and then use `get` and `set` for viewing and mutating its value.
 May sound underwhelming, but the Atom is also a reactive property, meaning that it's state can be observed and *reacted*.
 In Harmaja particularly, you can embed atoms into your VDOM so that your DOM will automatically reflect the changes in their value!
-Furthermore, you can use `atom.view("attributename")` to get a new Atom that represents the state of a given attribute within the data structure wrapped by the original Atom.
+Furthermore, you can use `view(atom,"attributename")` to get a new Atom that represents the state of a given attribute within the data structure wrapped by the original Atom.
 Currently Harmaja comes with its own Atom implementation.

 *State decomposition* means selecting a part or a slice of a bigger state object.
 This may be familiar to you from Redux, where you `mapStateToProps` or `useSelector` for making your component *react* to changes in some parts of the application state.
-In Harmaja, you use reactive properties or Atoms for representing state and then select parts of it for your component using [`property.map`](https://baconjs.github.io/api3/classes/property.html#map) or [`atom.view`](https://github.com/raimohanska/harmaja/blob/master/src/atom.ts#L9), the latter providing a read-write interface.
+In Harmaja, you use reactive properties or Atoms for representing state and then select parts of it for your component using [`map`](https://github.com/raimohanska/lonna/blob/master/src/map.ts#L5) or [`view`](https://github.com/raimohanska/lonna/blob/master/src/view.ts#L7), the latter providing a read-write interface.

 *State composition* is the opposite of the above (but will co-operate nicely) and means that you can compose state from different sources.
 This is also a familiar concept from Redux, if you have ever composed reducers.
 For example, you can use [`Bacon.combineWith`](https://baconjs.github.io/api3/globals.html#combinewith) to compose two state atoms into a composite state Property.